aimikel/email-crawler-starred/README.md

 * The API URL to GET a single Job information is http://aimilia-kelaidi.gr/starred/public/api/crawler/getJob?uuid=XXX , where the uuid parameter is dynamically used for already saved Jobs.
 * The Testing URL Report is http://aimilia-kelaidi.gr/starred/public/testing

 ---

+### Notes

+* In order to check if the URL submitted by the user is a valid URL a check with filter_var() is performed.
+* Every Job is created with a UUID as it was considered a necessity for each and every Job to be unique.
+* URLs creation is based on auto-increment ID because its uniqueness per Job is not necessary.

+---